vmplacco/linemake/README.md

 ## NOTES

+Update for Fe I, October 28 2017
 Chris Sneden & Vini Placco, July 18 2017

 ### SOURCES OF GF'S, HFS/ISO, AND OTHER COMMENTS

-UPDATED JULY 2017; THESE LINE LISTS ARE CONSERVATIVE IN THE SENSE THAT THEY
+UPDATED OCTOBER 2017; THESE LINE LISTS ARE CONSERVATIVE IN THE SENSE THAT THEY
      DO NOT INCLUDE DATA FOR SOME SPECIES THAT MIGHT BE PRETTY GOOD BUT ARE IN NEED OF NEW LAB WORK, SUCH AS NI II AND CO II.